 Planned and already implemented Alumni Special Projects

-In 2018, 225 alumni from developing and newly industrialised countries participated in further education seminars and trade fairs as well as in specialist conferences and conventions.
+In 2018, 225 alumni from developing countries participated in further education seminars and trade fairs as well as in specialist conferences and conventions.
 The target-group participants come from a broad range of regions and professions.
 In order to review whether the objectives of the Alumni Special Projects have been reached, the participants are asked for feedback immediately after each event.
 Questions are asked about procedures at the trade fairs and conventions and the quality of the preceding specialist seminar.
 Overall, the response to the events is very positive.